 - prepare the loaf cake and keep it wrapped at room temperature for 2 to 3 days (1 to 2 days preferably).

 - prepare the chocolate ganache and keep it in the fridge for up to 2 days.
-When ready to serve, whip it and add to the loaf.
+When ready to serve, whip it and pipe it over the loaf.

 Although it is recommend to eat it fresh for a more moist cake, the chocolate loaf can be frozen and kept in the freezer for a few months.
 Simply wrap it in plastic wrap or foil when completely cool and store in the freezer.

-The Whipped Ganache should not be frozen though – it needs to be made and served fresh for a better texture and avoid having it loose its shape and stiffness.
+The Whipped Ganache should never be frozen though – it needs to be made and served fresh for a better texture and avoid having it loose its shape and stiffness.

 More Chocolate Cakes Recipes: